Diuit/DUChat-iOS-demo/README.md

 2. Name it `MyFirstChat`

 3. **Close the project**.
-Open your terminal and enter the path of the project we just created.
+Open your terminal application and navigate to the folder of the project we just created.

-4. Type `pod init` to generate a new file - `Podfile`, and then open it with any text editor.
+4. In the terminal, type `pod init` to generate a new file - `Podfile`, and then open it with any text editor.
 (You must have CocoaPods installed)

 5. Edit the content of `Podfile` like following and save: